pamdx/FM_imputation/README.md

 ## Overview of the available imputation methods

-At this stage, it is important for the user to understand imputation options are offered by the application.
-Below is a short description of each of the available imputation methods.
+At this stage, it is important for the user to be familiar with the imputation methods offered by the application.
+Below is a short description of each of the available methods.

 ### Linear regression